RaindropFamily/ObliviousMessageRetrival/README.md

 - (Optional) [HEXL](https://github.com/intel/hexl) library 1.2.3

 ### Scripts to install the dependencies and build the binary
+Notice that the following instructions are based on installation steps on a Ubuntu 20.04 LTS.
 ```
 LIBDIR=~/ObliviousMessageRetrieval   # change to you want the dependency libraries installed